barayuda/ReactNative-Tutor/README.md

 First, we import the module ScrollView from the react-native library.
 Next, we create a function-based component where we add Views to the ScrollView Component.
 In the above code, we add list items to the ScrollView Component with an array with the help of JSX.
 We pass style as a prop to the text component that takes an object created using the StyleSheet component.

 ### Image and Dimensions
+<i>Replace the assets folder with the one found in the Link:<a href="https://github.com/karanjagota/ReactNative-Tutor/tree/main/assets">Download Assets</a></i>

 #### Image
 It is a component that provides a way to display images on the screen.
 It supports images from any format.
 One can get the picture from either the local storage or the network.